 Acquisition of the low orbit satellites is slow, but only when cold.
-I tend to put my GPS to sleep whilst on the move, waking it up only when I stop to do a nav check.
-Nearly every time it comes out of hiberation and re-establishes connectivity within a minute.
+I tend to put my Garmin to sleep whilst on the move, waking it up only when I stop to do a nav check.
+Nearly every time it comes out of hibernation and re-establishes connectivity within a minute.
 Only when the temperatures are cold – at or under -20C – did it take longer to acquire the uplinks.

-The GPS needs to lock onto 6 satellites to give an accurate grid reference.
+The eTrex 10 needs to lock onto 6 satellites to give an accurate grid reference.
 This process can take up to two minutes when the device is ‘cold’.
-I know this figure night be a bit too much for some people and I do agree that it’s a little slow… if you’re part of a mountain rescue team.
+I know this figure might be a bit too much for some people and I do agree that it’s a little slow… if you’re part of a mountain rescue team.
 If not, the two minutes or so that acquisition takes are trivial.

-Most modern navigation gear can be controlled and configured using a smartphone, to tablet, app.
-Garmin have some truly awesome tools to support their devices: simple upload of routes, online mapping that allows followers to trace the steps of your journey, data download to PC/Mac, etc.
+Most modern navigation gear can be controlled and configured using a smartphone, tablet, or app.
+Garmin has some truly awesome tools to support their devices: simple upload of routes, online mapping that allows followers to trace the steps of your journey, data download to PC/Mac, etc.

 The eTrex 10 has none of these capabilities!
-As I said at the start: the Garmin eTrex 10 is an incredibly handheld GPS.
-It is possible to connect the device to a computer in order to upload and download routes, but there are no smartphone apps available to configure and control this GPS.
+As I said at the start: the eTrex 10 is an incredibly handheld GPS.
+It is possible to connect the device to a computer to upload and download routes, but there are no smartphone apps available to configure and control this GPS.
 All the work is done with Basecamp for PC and Mac.

 This might disappoint some of you and that’s understandable.
-But this review of the Garmin eTrex 10 is nothing but honest.
+But this review is nothing but honest.